trentlarson/endorser-ch/README.md

 - 99 0 backup DB
 - 98 0 make some reports world-readable (see what's already on the server; all HIDDEN)
 - 95 1 the number in the green result might not always be a JWT ID so we should label the entity type (to help with debugging) (eg. 11/9 Brandon 422 != 404)
+  - ... and add confirmation IDs for confirmation claims
 - 95 1 Test: Did Kyle get any claims without a subject in on Nov 16? ... and does it give us a success if we do that?
 - 95 2 fix infura.io "legacy access request rate exceeded" in tests for ethr-did-resolver
 - 95 2 publish txid of merkle-tree of the transactions (then automate merkle-tree)